RatJuggler/advent-of-code/2015/README.md

 the winning conditions for each part.

 ##### Day 22
-**TO BE COMPLETED**
+Thought this one was going to be straightforward similar to Day 22 but I'm not finding the required solution.
+I used a solution on the [reddit thread.](https://www.reddit.com/r/adventofcode/comments/3xspyl/day_22_solutions/cy7mbfz/) to check what the solution should be and I need to revisit to find out where I went wrong.

 ##### Day 23
 A chance to build a small op-code interpreter.

 ##### Day 24
-I found this to be the hardest puzzle of all.
-I didn't think enough early on about cutting down the number of combinations.
+I found this to be one of the harder puzzles as I didn't think enough early on about cutting down the number of combinations.

 ##### Day 25